LibraryOfCongress/api.congress.gov/Documentation/NominationEndpoint.md

 View OpenAPI Specification on the nomination API, supported endpoints, and available parameters at [https://api.congress.gov](https://api.congress.gov/#/nomination/nomination_list).

+## A Note on Partitioned Nominations

+A presidential nomination (PN) with multiple nominees may be partitioned by the Senate if the nominees follow a different confirmation path.
+Partitions are identified with a suffix; for example, PN230-1 (114th Congress) and PN230-2 (114th Congress).
+Searching on a PN number in Congress.gov API, such as PN230, without a partition designation will retrieve all partitions of a partitioned nomination.

 ## Elements and Descriptions

 The section below details available element names, their descriptions, and possible values.